JesseTNRoberts/SP25-CSC4220/syllabus.md

 **Textbook**: This course has two official texts.
 Both texts are available for free online (legally) at the provided links.

 - [Learning Data Science](https://learningds.org/intro.html) by Sam Lau, Joey Gonzalez, and Deb Nolan
-- [Deep Learning: Foundations and Concepts ](https://www.bishopbook.com) by Christopher Bishop and Hugh Bishop
+- [Introduction to Statistical Learning with Python](https://www.statlearning.com) by James, Witten, Hastie, Tibshirani

 Additionally, the course material will be supplemented by instructor notes and other external resources.